BarneyBuffet/docker-tor/docs/index.md

 [The Tor Project](https://www.torproject.org/) is a nonprofit organization primarily responsible for maintaining software for the Tor anonymity network.
 The Tor browser is the most well known piece of software maintained.
 The Tor Browser uses the onion network to anonymize browsing and the onion network relies on tor relays to achieve this.

+Tor can't help you if you use it wrong!
+Learn how to be safe at [https://www.torproject.org/download/download#warning](https://www.torproject.org/download/download#warning)

 ## What is this image

 This docker image runs a Tor service on an[ Alpine](https://www.alpinelinux.org/) linux base image.
 The Tor service that can be configure, as single or combination of a: